pip-services/pip-services-docs/content/en/conceptual/_index.md

 <br>

 #### Organized in a modular fashion
 The toolkit is designed in a modular fashion, where there are a few core modules that provide common abstractions and patterns, and a growing number of additional modules that offer reusable components and patterns built on top of popular technologies.
-This approach facilitates the optimization of microservice dependencies and the rapid expansion of the toolkit’s functionalities.
+This approach facilitates the optimization of microservice dependencies and the rapid expansion of the toolkit's functionalities.

 At present, the toolkit contains the following modules: